guilhermecoelho/DesignPatternsExamples/README.md

 # DesignPatternsExamples

-Some examples of implementation of differents patterns
+Simple examples of implementation of differents patterns